UniLuFS2020-ReplicationSeminar/Capstone-Project-Bernhard-Eymann/README.md

 ## Project Description
 This project is part of the Data Mining with R course of University of Lucerne in the spring semester 2024.
 My goals are:
 - realize a simple data analysis flow (scrape -> preprocess -> analyze -> report)
-- using R and RStudio und github
+- using R and RStudio and github
 - using the open data API of the canton Basel-Stadt

 ## Background